Trump fake electors plot: Planning

 The House select committee on the January 6 attack concluded that Rudy Giuliani and Mark Meadows were involved in the early stages of the plan—as was Donald Trump, who asked on December 7 or 8 for research into whether a fake elector scheme would be possible, according to Trump campaign lawyer Joshua Findlay in his testimony to the committee.

-Sometime between late-November and mid-December, the White House Counsel's Office reviewed the plans to use alternate electors and deemed them not legally sound.
+The committee wrote in its final report that Trump was "driving" the "fake elector plan" by December 7 or 8, and that he was collaborating "with Rudolph Giuliani on the plan's implementation" by December 13 or 14.
+Both Meadows and Giuliani were informed that a White House Counsel's Office review of the plans to use alternate electors concluded that the scheme was not legally sound.

 In July 2022, Politico acquired an email that OANN anchor Christina Bobb sent to several Trump attorneys and allies.
 The email was dated December 13, 2020, the day before electors met across the country to certify their states' election results.
-It showed a Trump campaign official had spoken with teams around the country focused on the effort to appoint false electors, reported developments back to her, which she then relayed to the email recipients.
+It showed that Mike Roman, Trump's 2020 director of election day operations, had spoken with teams around the country focused on the effort to appoint false electors, reported developments back to her, which she then relayed to the email recipients.
 Those recipients included Giuliani, Jenna Ellis, Boris Epshteyn and one-time Trump attorneys Joe diGenova and his wife Victoria Toensing.

 The New York Times obtained dozens of emails in July 2022 showing communications about the scheme among Trump associates in December 2020.
 The emails showed discussions of how to create lists of people who could baselessly claim to be electors in key states Trump had lost.
 One attorney in the detailed discussions, Jack Wilenchik, described to Epshteyn a strategy of "sending in 'fake' electoral votes to Pence so that 'someone' in Congress can make an objection when they start counting votes, and start arguing that the 'fake' votes should be counted."
-Wilenchik repeatedly referred to these electors as "fake," later suggesting they be referred to as "alternative," appending a smiley emoji.
+Wilenchik repeatedly referred to these electors as "fake", later suggesting they be referred to as "alternative", appending a smiley emoji.